-Section 394.3 of the Public Utilities Code is amended to read:

-In order to To carry out essential elements of a sustainable and effective consumer protection program in connection with electric service providers offering electrical service to residential and small commercial customers as intended by the Legislature in this article, the following shall apply:

-(a) A- The commission shall collect a registration fee of one hundred dollars (\$100) shall be collected from electric service providers required to register under this article, and deposit the fee proceeds shall be deposited in the Public Utilities Reimbursement Account established under Section 402.

-(b) The commission shall annually determine the costs of administering the registration program and other facets of consumer protection directly related to the direct access transactions of electric service providers, including the cost for the duties imposed pursuant to subdivision (c) of Section 392.1. providers.
-The commission shall only collect only those costs not already being collected elsewhere.
-Registrants A registrant whofail fails to submit to the commission a required fees or a piece of information upon which fees are calculated within 30 days of billing shall be subject to a 15-percent penalty.

 SEC.
-3.
+2. Section 394.3 of the Public Utilities Code is amended to read:

+394.3.
+To carry out essential elements of a sustainable and effective consumer protection program in connection with electric service providers offering electrical service to residential and small commercial customers as intended by the Legislature in this article, the following shall apply:

+(a) The commission shall collect a registration fee of one hundred dollars (\$100) from electric service providers required to register under this article, and deposit the fee proceeds in the Public Utilities Reimbursement Account established under Section 402.

+(b) The commission shall annually determine the costs of administering the registration program and other facets of consumer protection directly related to the direct access transactions of electric service providers.
+The commission shall collect only those costs not already being collected elsewhere.
+A registrant who fails to submit to the commission a required fee or a piece of information upon which fees are calculated within 30 days of billing shall be subject to a 15-percent penalty.

-Section 394.5 of the Public Utilities Code is amended to read:
+SEC.
+3. Section 394.5 of the Public Utilities Code is amended to read:

-(a) Except for an electrical corporation as defined in Section 218, or a local publicly owned electric utility offering electrical service to residential and small commercial customers within its service territory, each electric service provider offering electrical service to residential and small commercial customers shall, prior to the commencement of service, provide the potential customer with a written notice of the service describing the price, terms, and conditions of the service.
-The notices A notice shall include all of the following:
+394.5. (a) Except for an electrical corporation as defined in Section 218, or a local publicly owned electric utility offering electrical service to residential and small commercial customers within its service territory, each electric service provider offering electrical service to residential and small commercial customers shall, prior to the commencement of service, provide the potential customer with a written notice of the service describing the price, terms, and conditions of the service.
+A notice shall include all of the following: